Leveraging data from nearby stations to improve short-term wind speed forecasts: Regression Methods

 \subsection{Some definitions and notations}

-Before describing the different methods we experiment, let us introduce some notations.
-In the following $V^i_t$ ($V^i_t > 0$) and $\varphi^i_t$ ($0 \leq \varphi^i_t < 2 \pi$) will stand for respectively the amplitude and the direction of the hourly mean wind velocity at time $t$ and for station $i$.
+Before describing the different methods we experiment with, let us introduce some notations.
+In the following $V^i_t$ ($V^i_t > 0$) and $\varphi^i_t$ ($0 \leq \varphi^i_t < 2 \pi$) will stand for respectively the hourly mean amplitude and the last 10-min mean direction of the velocity at time $t$ and for station $i$.
 The column vectors associated with all $N$ stations considered in our study ($N=42$ as indicated in Fig. \ref{fig_carte}) will be denoted as $\bV_t$ and $\bF_t$.
 We denote by $u^i_t$ and $v^i_t$ the Cartesian components of the surface wind velocity at station $i$, i.e., $u^i_t = V^i_t \cos(\varphi^i_t)$ and $v^i_t = V^i_t \sin(\varphi^i_t)$ and then by $\bu_t$ and $\bv_t$ the corresponding N-dimensional vectors associated with all stations.
 In various prediction methods, it may also be interesting to account for seasonal (i.e. annual) and also for diurnal (i.e. daily) variations in wind regimes.
 For that purpose, if $H_t \in [1 \ldots 24]$ and $D_t \in [1 \ldots 365]$ denote respectively the hour of the day and the day of the year associated with time $t$, we define the vector of parameters $\bS_t$: \be \bS_t = \left.

 \right. \; . \en

 If $\bX^{(1)}_t$, $\bX^{(2)}_t$,$\ldots$, $\bX^{(M)}_t$ are $M$ vectors of arbitrary dimensions $(N_1,N_2, \ldots,N_M)$ at time $t$, we define the following vector of dimension $\sum_k N_k$ :